 STEP 1: BUILD YOUR TEAM

 1.1 Form a collective, find your friends!
 Gather 6-8+ people from those you know in your community, who share the same goals, and are ready to ACT NOW!
 This will be the organising group who are up for the mission to create a Climate Emergency Centre.
 A strong and creative organising group needs a diversity of experience and networks (such as gender, culture, age, education).
 Think about these when forming your organising group.
-People involved in Transition Towns, local Extinction Rebellion groups and local Mutual Aid groups will have connections, experience and a desire to build.
+People involved in Transition Towns, Friends of the Earth, local Environmental/ community / elders / youth groups and local Mutual Aid groups will have connections, experience and a desire to build.

 1.2 To guide you, read through the principles and values in Appendix A of this handbook and consider whether the group would agree with them.
 We ask individual CECs to follow them, but every group is different and may want to discuss and add to this list.